 Dr. Natale’s greatest reward is restoring his patients to a life free of cardiac arrhythmia.
 He pioneered a circumferential ultrasound vein-ablation system to correct atrial fibrillation and performed the procedure on the world’s first five patients.
 He also developed some of the current catheter-based cures for atrial fibrillation, and was the first electrophysiologist in the USA to perform percutaneous epicardial radiofrequency ablation, which is a treatment for people who fail conventional ablation.
 He has authored milestone papers on pivotal projects, such as PABA and RAAFT.

-An extraordinary researcher and mentor, Dr. Natale has been bestowed upon many awards as a testament to his generosity and dedication to his patients and young electrophysiologists in training, among which the recent FRIST HUMANITARIAN AWARD for his scientific commitment and leadership.
+An extraordinary researcher and mentor, Dr. Natale has been bestowed upon many awards as a testament to his generosity and dedication to his patients and young electrophysiologists in training, among which the recent Frist Humanitarian Award for his scientific commitment and leadership.
 Recently he has been honoured by the American College of Cardiology with an Award of Honor in Electrophysiology, and Distinguished Laureate of the American College of Cardiology Electrophysiology

 Sakis Themistoclakis, MD

-From 1997 to 2000 he has been a member of RETAC (Reunion of European Countries for the Treatment of Arrhythmias in Cardiology) supported by the European Union’s Leonardo da Vinci program.
+From 1997 to 2000 he has been a member of RETAC (Committee of European Countries for the Treatment of Arrhythmias in Cardiology) supported by the European Union’s Leonardo da Vinci program.